heuristicus/strands_navigation/strands_navigation_example/readme.md

 roslaunch mongodb_store mongodb_store.launch db_path:=/home/$USER/strands_test_db
 ```

-Then, insert an empty map
+Then, insert an empty map.
+Note that this script is missing from some of the release packages.
+If so, clone the repository at https://github.com/LCAS/topological_navigation, add it to a workspace and build, and it should be available.

 ```
 rosrun topological_utils insert_empty_map.py jackal_race